SaeedYasin/shopify-app-template/README.md

 ## Enhancements

-In the future, I am planning to create an advanced `shopify-app-starter` that will be powered by React Router, Mobx, a more opinionated structure, release-it, and other useful things.
+There are plans to create an advanced `shopify-app-starter` that will be powered by React Router, Mobx, a more opinionated structure, release-it, and other useful things.

 ## Motivation